rcoan/capital-gain-taxes/README.md

 ## Architecture and decisions
 About the code decisions I made and why the patterns I've chosen
 ### Interactors
-I use this pattern for some time now, since I read Clean Architecture (Uncle bob), it's really similar to the structure of a Service object, but its purpose is a bit different:
+I use this pattern for some time now, since I read Clean Architecture (Uncle Bob), it's similar to the structure of a Service object, but its purpose is a bit different:
-It is used to contain a use case and orchestrate its flow, worrying as little as possible with how to implement business rules and focusing on what to do and in what order, letting the Service objects worry about **how**.
+It is used to contain a use case and orchestrate its flow, worrying as little as possible about how to implement business rules and focus on what to do and in what order, letting the Service objects worry about **how**.

 This project may be little, with only one use case, but the use of the interactor helps to separate responsibility and domains.
 ### Service objects
-Just like the Interactors pattern, the Service Object has been one of my favorites patterns on my tool box.
+Just like the Interactors pattern, the Service Object has been one of my favorite patterns on my toolbox.

 The objective is to create a class with single responsibility that screams its reason to exist, it also should be stateless.
-Since the Service Object have online one public method, the method **call**, its focused on how to do one thing, and do it very well, receiving as much as possible as params.
+Since the Service Object have online one public method, the method **call**, it's focused on how to do one thing, and do it very well, receiving as much as possible as params.

-Very often one service object use others, from the "same level" or below, and acts a bit like an orchestrator and may be similar to the Interactor.
+Very often one service object uses others, from the "same level" or below, and acts a bit like an orchestrator and may be similar to the Interactor.
 The difference is the semantics of each.
-In these cases the service object should be a "How to" to be used in multiple interactors or service objects, but the interactor represents a single use case.
+In these cases, the service object should be a "How to" to be used in multiple interactors or service objects, but the interactor represents a single-use case.
 ### Presenters
 The purpose of using a presenter in this project is to remove from the interactor the "logic" of how to format the response for the user.
 This helps to make the code cleaner and separate the responsibility, since any change on how to show the info should not impact the use case or anything else.
 ### Models
-In this case I chose to have a entity to represent the context of multiple operations and its evolution through time.
+In this case, I chose to have an entity to represent the context of multiple operations and their evolution through time.
-The app could be done without it, but the representation of this context may fall into a confusing hash or array that have little meaning and difficult the understanding of the purpose of each part of the code.
+The app could be done without it, but the representation of this context may fall into a confusing hash or array that has little meaning and difficult understanding of the purpose of each part of the code.

 ### Why a ruby and why a gem
-I've been coding in ruby for some years now, so it is the Lang I'm most familiar with, from there was easy to make a gem since would be a nice-to-use solution for command line as requested.
+I've been coding in Ruby for some years now, so it is the Lang I'm most familiar with, from there was easy to make a gem since would be a nice-to-use solution for the command line as requested.
 There were many gems I could have used, but I decided to go PORO (plain old ruby objects) since everything I needed already exited in ruby core and there was no need to recreate the wheel.

-There is, however, somethings I gave up and tried to recreate from not using Elixir, which is a functional Lang that I've some familiarity but decided to go with the safer solution.
+There are, however, some things I gave up and tried to recreate from not using Elixir, which is a functional Lang that I've some familiarity with but decided to go with the safer solution.
 Things like pattern matching and head | tail functionality.